gradle/develocity-actions/README.md

 If `MAVEN_OPTS` environment variable is set in the step invoking the `mvn` command, the extension won't be registered.
 Make sure to use `MAVEN_OPTS: ${{ env.MAVEN_OPTS }} <EXTRA_PARAMETERS>` construction to append the extra parameters and have the extension registered.

-`workflow-filename` and `job-filename` are only used in the summary rendered by the `maven-build-scan-publish` action.
+`workflow-filename` and `job-filename` are only used in the summary rendered by the `maven-publish-build-scan` action.
 Default values can be overridden, which is highly recommended when using a [matrix strategy](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) as those values would collide on each matrix case.

 **Event Triggers**: